We enter the third month of a conflict not yet ended satisfactorily. How do we objectively evaluate success or failure to this point?

 Again, information is available to us all, and even if not an expert, one can glean many facts and conclude a good deal of what may come:

-- Expect the pressure on Iran to continue.
+- We have the advantage, so expect the pressure on Iran to continue.
 The president seems determined to follow through.

 - Expect gas prices to remain high for now, perhaps even to the detriment of the Republicans’ mid-term prospects (if no resolution comes by summer).